Silverdale, Lancashire: Demography

 In 2011 98.9% of the residents of the parish were white and 96.8% born in the United Kingdom.
-Their average age was 50.9 years and their median age 56, compared to figures for City of Lancaster district of 39.21 and 38 years.
+Their average age was 50.9 years and their median age 56, compared to figures for City of Lancaster district of 39.21 and 38 years, and for Lancashire county of 40.5 and 41.

 Culture and community

 The Gaskell Memorial Hall in the centre of the village hosts a wide range of activities and events.
 The Silverdale Village Players perform an annual Pantomime and another production each year, and the Silverdale Handbell Ringers (founded 1906, and formally the Silverdale Church Handbell Ringers) entertain at Christmas.
 The village has a Women's Institute, affiliated to the "Cumbria-Westmorland" Federation of Women's Institutes although Silverdale was not in Westmorland.

 The Silverdale Village Institute is a registered charity and provides a building and playing field for public use.
 In 2013 its committee rejected a proposal for a skatepark on the field.
 The well-attended 2014 AGM saw a silent demonstration by the village's children in support of a skate park, and a major change in committee membership.

 The annual Silverdale and Arnside Art and Craft Trail, when local and visiting artists display their works in many venues in the two villages, takes place each summer.

 In February 2012 The Royal Hotel, a public house in a prominent location in the centre of Silverdale, became the subject of a dispute when its new owner announced his intention to use the pub and its gardens as the basis for a residential development.
 Local opposition led to the original submission being withdrawn.
 Revised plans were subsequently approved by Lancaster City Council's planning committee and in April 2016 a refurbished Royal Hotel opened its doors to trade once again.